Banner Banner

 Methods

-This retrospective study evaluates factors influencing mutation prediction accuracy using the extensive Heidelberg Lung Adenocarcinoma Cohort (HLCC) dataset of 2356 late-stage FFPE samples.
-Validation is performed using the publicly available TCGA-LUAD cohort.
+This retrospective study evaluates factors influencing mutation prediction accuracy using the large Heidelberg Lung Adenocarcinoma Cohort (HLCC), a cohort of 2356 late-stage FFPE samples.
+Validation is performed in the publicly available TCGA-LUAD cohort.

 Results

-Models trained on the larger HLCC cohort generalize well to the TCGA dataset for mutations in EGFR (AUC 0.76), STK11 (AUC 0.71) and TP53 (AUC 0.75), supporting the hypothesis that larger cohort sizes improve model robustness.
-Variation in performance due to pre-processing and modeling choices, such as mutation variant calling, can affect EGFR prediction accuracy by up to 7%.
+Models trained on the larger HLCC cohort generalized well to the TCGA dataset for mutations in EGFR (AUC 0.76), STK11 (AUC 0.71) and TP53 (AUC 0.75), in line with the hypothesis that larger cohort sizes improve model robustness.
+Variation in performance due to pre-processing and modeling choices, such as mutation variant calling, affected EGFR prediction accuracy by up to 7 %.

 Discussion